Skip to content

 terraform_wrapper: false

-When using the hashicorp/setup-terraform GitHub Action to install terraform, you need to disable the included wrapper.
+To install Terraform using the hashicorp/setup-terraform GitHub Action, you must disable the included wrapper.

-As of version 3 - the latest at the point of writing this document - the wrapper got fixed to use the new GitHub APIs but it has a serious bug that hides the detailed exit code that is required to synchronize the drift status to Terramate Cloud or other tools.
+As of version 3 - the latest at the point of writing this document - the wrapper got fixed to use the new GitHub APIs, but it has a bug that hides the detailed exit code required to synchronize the drift status to Terramate Cloud or other tools.

 In addition, the outputs of the terraform wrapper will conflict for each execution of terraform when executing terraform in multiple stacks via terramate run or terramate script run.